Rimi0608/Rimi0608/README.md

 👋 Heyy, I’m Rishab Kumar! (@Rimi0608)
 # 🌟 Welcome to My GitHub Profile!

 I'm an **undergraduate student** on an exciting journey through the fascinating worlds of **Data Science** and **Machine Learning**.
 My code is my compass, guiding me through the intricate landscapes of technology and innovation.
-Python is my programming language of choice, and I absolutely love working with **Jupyter Notebook**.
+Python is my programming language of choice, and I absolutely love working with **VS Code**.

 ---